equalitie/ouisync-web/content/en-us/about.md

 ---
 # About Ouisync

-Ouisync is a free and open source tool enabling file sync and backups between devices, peer-to-peer.
+Ouisync is a private and resilient solution for syncing files and folders with your devices, contacts and groups.

 ## Features